Did you know that an estimated 12 million Americans use payday loans each year during financial hardship?

 Seven Big Payday Loan Mistakes to Avoid

-In thinking about payday loans online, one should have a good grasp on what they are and how they work.
+In thinking about same day payday loans, one should have a good grasp on what they are and how they work.

 Payday loans are short-term, high-interest bad credit loans that you get from lenders that typically do not require a credit check.
 Rather, you simply have to have a valid checking account and identification.